aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getManualUpdate() {#getManualUpdate--}

+<b>@deprecated.</b> Please use the 'manualUpdate' property instead.
 Indicates whether the PivotTable report is recalculated only at the user's request.

 ```javascript
 getManualUpdate() : boolean;